Code-Institute-Submissions/DentalCare/README.md

 ### Test-Case: Services Page
 1. The services page should appear with the navigation bar across the top.
-2. The first item on the services page should be the Services heading with its corresponding tooth icon on the left hand side.
+2. The next item on the services page should be the Services heading with its corresponding tooth icon on the left hand side.
 3. Beneath the heading you should see a short introduction to the services.
 4. Below the introduction there should be a fade in fade out separator with "Details" in the middle.
 5. Next on the page there should be 3 sub-sections which are; **General Dentistry**, **Specialist Dentistry** and **Hygiene & Teeth Whitening**.